graphprotocol/graph-improvement-proposals/gips/0068-subgraph-service.md

 ### Indexing a subgraph

 Next, an indexer would want to signal the network they are indexing a subgraph.
-For that they need to “allocate” a portion of their available stake to the subgraph the intend to index (thawing stake does not count as available).
+For that they need to “allocate” a portion of their available stake to the subgraph they intend to index (thawing stake does not count as available).
 The allocated amount is used to calculate indexing rewards.
 However, same as with the current version of the protocol, the entire provisioned stake will act as economic security for the indexing work (it will be slashable).

 **Allocation management**